netrixone/udig/README.md

 - [x] Resolves a given domain to a set of WHOIS contacts (selected properties only).
 - [x] Resolves a given domain to a TLS certificate chain.
 - [x] CLI application outputs all resolutions encoded as JSON strings.
-- [x] Support multiple domains on the input.
+- [x] Supports multiple domains on the input.
+- [ ] Resolves IPs and domains found in SPF record.
+- [ ] Resolves domains in CSP header.
+- [ ] Supports a web-crawler to enumerate sub-domains.
-- [ ] Support parallel resolution of multiple domains at the same time.
+- [ ] Supports parallel resolution of multiple domains at the same time.
 - [ ] Clean CLI output (e.g. RAW values, replace numeric constants with more meaningful strings).

 ## Download as dependency

-`go get github.com/stuchl4n3k/udig`
+`go get github.com/netrixone/udig`

 ## CLI app